thanusiv/Tic-Tac-Toe-with-Minimax-Algo/README.md

 ## Acknowledgements

-- Thanks to [GeeksforGeeks](https://www.geeksforgeeks.org/genetic-algorithms/) for providing this idea and teaching me about this algorithm!
+- Thanks to [Codecademy](https://www.codecademy.com/catalog/all) for teaching me about the Minimax Algorithm and Alpha-Beta Pruning!